Facebook

-Cognitive Defusion is a technique I use in the Therapy room to help people identify and distance themselves from unhelpful thoughts and beliefs.
+Do you often find yourself trapped in a cycle of negative thoughts, feeling overwhelmed and unsure of how to break free?
+You’re not alone.
+Discover how Cognitive Defusion, a technique I frequently use in therapy, can empower you to distance yourself from these unhelpful thoughts and regain control of your emotions.
 It involves creating a separation between the individual and their thoughts, allowing them to observe their thoughts without becoming caught up in them.
 The technique is used in Acceptance and Commitment Therapy (ACT).

 Who Developed Cognitive Defusion?